carpentries-incubator/ml4bio-workshop/_episodes/01-introduction.md

 > What classifier did we use and why did we decide to use that one?
 {: .challenge}

 Let’s say you want to buy a house.
 You follow the market for a few years.
-During those years you visit 20 different houses.
-And every time you visit a house you write down all the information you learn about the house.
+During those years you visit 20 different homes.
+Every time you visit a house, you write down all the information you learned about the house.

 > ## Question
 >
 > What are some of the features that you would consider when buying a house?
 {: .challenge}

 Recreate the table and collect the data based on the participant's answers.
-After the data was collected, label the prices into 2 categories low or high.
+After the data was collected, label the prices into two categories low or high.
 Our dataset has labeled data, so our classification is a supervised machine learning task.

 Note different types of features (text, number, category, etc).
 ![firstdataset](https://raw.githubusercontent.com/gitter-lab/ml-bio-workshop/gh-pages/assets/IMG_0016.jpg)

-We are finally ready to make an offer.
-We find our dream house that is not a part of our already existing data set.
-This is new data, and we want to predict the class label.
+We find our dream home that is not a part of our already existing data set.
+This home is new data, and we want to predict whether the price will be high or low.
+Based on the features that we already know, we are trying to classify our future home in one of the two possible categories.

-Sample answer
+**Sample answer**

 ![binary_class](https://raw.githubusercontent.com/gitter-lab/ml-bio-workshop/gh-pages/assets/IMG_0017.jpg)